Joao4569/farm_fresh/README.md

 - Icons used on Farm Fresh taken from [Font Awesome](https://fontawesome.com/).
 - Icon class for centering Font Awesome icons taken from [Bulma CSS Framework](https://bulma.io/documentation/elements/icon/), as suggested in the Boutique Ado walkthrough project.
 - All product images sourced and taken from [Farmy.ch](https://www.farmy.ch/).
-- I made use of [Mailchimp](https://mailchimp.com/) to provide a pop up window when users access the site, for the opertunity for them to sign up to Farm Fresh's newsletter.
+- I made use of [Mailchimp](https://mailchimp.com/) to provide a pop up window when users access the site, for the opportunity for them to sign up to Farm Fresh's newsletter.
 - The noimage image was sourced from Code Institutes Boutique Ado Walkthrough project.

 ## Content

  - I learned how to use `inline code blocks` in a Markdown file on [RIP Tutorial](https://riptutorial.com/markdown/example/1802/inline-code).
  - Git commit message best practices taken from [How to Write Good Commit Messages: A Practical Git Guide](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/)
- - I made extensive use of Code Institute's learning content and tutorials throughout the project for revision as well as usefull content for my readme file.
+ - I made extensive use of Code Institute's learning content and tutorials throughout the project for revision as well as useful content for my readme file.
  - I made extensive use of the Django Allauth documentation for most aspects of setting up authorisation for this project.
  - Solution to issue found in terminal window while testing Django allauth sourced from [Stackoverflow.com](https://stackoverflow.com/questions/64634674/django-typeerror-argument-of-type-posixpath-is-not-iterable).
  - The Boutique Ado walkthrough project was the biggest source of information for this project and I have used many snippets of code and text from it's tutorial's and customised it where appropriate for use and as a guideline for Farm Fresh.
  - Font pairing of Signika and PT Serif sourced and taken from [Farmy.ch](https://www.farmy.ch/).
- - Method for using the model choices field attribute in the packinging model of the products app sourced from [Stackoverflow.com](https://stackoverflow.com/questions/18676156/how-to-properly-use-the-choices-field-option-in-django).
+ - Method for using the model choices field attribute in the packaging model of the products app sourced from [Stackoverflow.com](https://stackoverflow.com/questions/18676156/how-to-properly-use-the-choices-field-option-in-django).
  - All product descriptions, pricing and producer content was sourced on [Farmy.ch](https://www.farmy.ch/) and modified where needed to suite its application on Farm Fresh.
  - Instructions for how to transfer database data from SQLite to Heroku Postgres taken from Boutique Ado Walkthrough project link to solution on [Slack](https://app.slack.com/client/T0L30B202/C01C4AU8ULA).
 - Instructions for runtime Python error found while deploying to Heroku sourced on [Slack](https://app.slack.com/client/T0L30B202/search/search-eyJkIjoiYmFja3BvcnRzLnpvbmVpbmZvIiwicSI6IlUwMjlVUUQyRUpDIiwiciI6ImJhY2twb3J0cy56b25laW5mbyJ9/thread/C7EJUQT2N-1661678262.009779) thread.
 Noted as bug no.9 in the [Bugs found section](#bugs-found).